arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

 After a quick round of introductions, the AWS team gave attendees an overview of what the workshop would be covering during the day.

-We were given a business case - *There are two companies going thru a merger.
-They are in the process of combining their databases with each other* - and a high level walk-thru of the solution architecture we would be implementing using various Amazon services.
+We were given a business case - *There are two companies going through a merger.
+They are in the process of combining their databases with each other.* - and a high level walk-thru of the solution architecture we would be implementing using various AWS services.

->*Amazon QuickSight, Amazon Bedrock, and Amazon Q were the my stars for the day.*
+>*Amazon QuickSight, Amazon Bedrock, and Amazon Q were my stars for the day.*

 [Amazon Quicksight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) was the first service I became familiar with.
 I used it to explore the raw data I'd be working with.
 My first impression was that Quicksight gives the standard fair in terms of a BI experience, but my feelings changed during a future lab.
-More on this later.
+More on this later...

-As the top of the hour approached, a question was raised about if a "low code" or "pro code" experience was preferred by AWS.
+As the top of the hour approached, a question was raised about if "low code" or "pro code" experiences were preferred by AWS.

-After listening to the answer, I was happy to learn about AWS's mission, which is to provide developers ***choice***.
+After listening to the answer, I was happy to learn about the AWS Mission, which is to provide developers ***choice***.
 AWS prides itself on having both options of "no code" and "pro code" development at a user's disposal.

-However, this event definitely leaned in the "no-code" direction, which was appropriate for a workshop setting.
+However, this event definitely leaned in the "no-code" direction, which I felt was appropriate for a workshop setting.

 > *Keyboard bangers rejoice.
-No debugging needed for these sessions.*
+No debugging needed for this workshop.*

 ## Let's get building - 11:30 AM

 After getting familiar with our use case and associated data, it was time to get building.

 A foundational aspect to any Generative AI application is its knowledge base.
 A knowledge base is the library of information an application will refer to while it generates its content.
-It could be filled with images, videos, tables, PDF, etc.
+It could be filled with images, videos, tables, PDFs, etc.

-For this business case, our knowledge base would be comprised of .TXT and .JSON files.
+For this business case, our knowledge base would consist  of .TXT and .JSON files.

 [Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/) made this set-up a breeze.
-To configure, we used the Bedrock UI to point the location of our source data, select an embedding model, and configure an vector store.
+To configure, we used the Bedrock UI to point the location of our source data, select an embedding model, and configure a vector store.

 Once the knowledge base was set-up, we had a pretty cool RAG application up and running.